molikd/molikd.github.io/cv.md

 >
 > ## EMPLOYMENT
 >
-> ### PhD Student Positions at the University of Notre Dame – Notre Dame, IN
+> ### Phd.
+Student Positions at the University of Notre Dame – Notre Dame, IN
 >
 > - **Graduate Scholar in [Navari Center for Digital Scholarship](https://cds.library.nd.edu/)**
 >   - Jan/2020 – Jun/2021